Ensembl/plant_tools/demo_scripts/README.md

-This folder was moved to https://github.com/Ensembl/plant_tools
+This folder is now https://github.com/Ensembl/plant-scripts